phytomosaic/wildstew/README.md

 ## Where

-The live website is at: https://ecol.shinyapps.io/wildstew/
+The live website was previously at: https://ecol.shinyapps.io/wildstew/  This temporary site will be decommissioned in Spring 2022.

 ## Installation